vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

 #### Connection load balancing

 A backend with load balancing enabled can redirect connections based on the connection's origin.
 To initiate a connection load balancing, the frontend sends a [LoadBalanceRequest](#loadbalancerequest) message.
-The server then responds with a [LoadBalanceResponse](#loadbalanceresponse-yn) message, the first byte of the message containing ***Y***or***N***, indicating that it is willing or unwilling to perform load balancing, respectively.
-To continue after***Y***, the frontend must create a new TCP socket, which connects to the new host/port specified in the [LoadBalanceResponse 'Y'](#loadbalanceresponse-yn) message.
-To continue after***N***, send the usual [SSLRequest](#sslrequest-8) message and [Startup](#startuprequest) message and proceed without connection load balancing.
+The server then responds with a [LoadBalanceResponse](#loadbalanceresponse-yn) message, the first byte of the message containing ***Y*** or ***N***, indicating that it is willing or unwilling to perform load balancing, respectively.
+To continue after ***Y***, the frontend must create a new TCP socket, which connects to the new host/port specified in the [LoadBalanceResponse 'Y'](#loadbalanceresponse-yn) message.
+To continue  ***N***, send the usual [SSLRequest](#sslrequest) message and [Startup](#startuprequest) message and proceed without connection load balancing.

 To enable connection load balancing on the server side, please see Vertica documentation.

 #### SSL session encryption

-Frontend/backend communications can be encrypted using SSL.
+Frontend/backend communications can be encrypted using TLS/SSL.
 This provides communication security in environments where attackers might be able to capture the session traffic.

-To initiate an SSL-encrypted connection, the frontend sends an [SSLRequest](#sslrequest-8) message.
-The server then responds with a single byte containing ***S***or***N***, indicating that it is willing or unwilling to perform SSL, respectively.
+To initiate an SSL-encrypted connection, the frontend sends an [SSLRequest](#sslrequest) message.
+The server then responds with a single byte containing ***S*** or ***N***, indicating that it is willing or unwilling to perform SSL, respectively.
 The frontend might close the connection at this point if it is dissatisfied with the response.
-To continue after***S***, perform an SSL startup handshake (not described here, part of the SSL specification) with the server.
+To continue after ***S***, perform an SSL startup handshake (not described here, part of the SSL specification) with the server.
 If this is successful, all subsequent data will be SSL-encrypted.
-To continue after***N***, send the usual [Startup](#startuprequest) message and proceed without encryption.
+To continue after ***N***, send the usual [Startup](#startuprequest) message and proceed without encryption.

 To enable TLS/SSL communications on the server side, please see Vertica documentation.